SIMMORSAL/Vextra/ReadMe.md

 directory where you can find all the data files you need to edit things.
 You can also put your images and videos under `/public/` directory.

+There's a special package developed for this website, named RichContent.
+It allows you to create beautiful and animated pages very fast and nearly anybody can make pages with it easily by editing a javascript Object.
+You can also setup your CMS to make things even easier.
+To see some examples of it, please visit the Portfolio tab.

+Vextra is written using a combination of NextJS, TypeScript, and Emotion, the latter provided by MaterialUI package.

 ## Installation

 #### Setting up Font Awesome